Michael Powell continues to be one of the best NYT reporters on sensitive sociopolitical issues.

 Ultimately, principles like freedom of the press are NOT principles if they are only applied when it’s convenient or supportive of one’s sociopolitical narrative.

-This piece was originally posted October 1, 2020; it is permanently affixed to the top of this blog for the benefit of newcomers.
+This piece was originally posted October 1, 2020 and updated slightly in May 2022; it is permanently affixed to the top of this blog for the benefit of newcomers.

 Given the provocative title on the site, a note of explanation is warranted.